Adam-Alive/camden-curling-club/README.md

 ### GitHub Projects and Issues

-[GitHub Projects](https://github.com/Adam-Alive/camden-curling-club/projects) served as an Agile tool for this project.

-Through it, epics, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.
+[GitHub Projects](https://github.com/Adam-Alive/camden-curling-club/projects) served as an Agile tool for this project where epics, user stories, issues, and milestone tasks were planned and then tracked on the Kanban board.

-I created two GitHub projects within the repository, and then created issues within each:
+Using GitHub's projects and issues framework I created two GitHub projects within the repository, and then developed issues within each:
 - [Curling Club User Stories](https://github.com/users/Adam-Alive/projects/6)
 - [Curling Club Development and Testing](https://github.com/users/Adam-Alive/projects/8)

-I used my own **User Story Template** to manage user stories and provide an example of a completed issue here:
+I created a **User Story Template** to manage user stories and provide here an example of a completed issue:

 ![screenshot](documentation/testing-user-stories/sample.png)

-Progress on each user story was tracked on a weekly basis with overall project-progress monitored on the milestones board, as shown below, where a list of open and closed milestones can be seen:
+Progress on each user story was tracked on a weekly basis with overall project progress monitored on the milestones board, as shown below, where a list of open and closed milestones can be seen:

 ![screenshot](documentation/testing-user-stories/milestones.png)

 ### MoSCoW Prioritisation

-I also used the MoSCow prioritisation model to add labels to my user stories within the Issues tab:
+I also used the MoSCow prioritisation model to add labels to my user stories within the issues tab:

 - **Must Have**: guaranteed to be delivered.
 - **Should Have**: adds significant value, but not vital.